allenea/PyDatPicture/README.md

     - **get_image_data.py** Runs the exiftools command to extract the metadata and save it to a csv file which can then be processed by PyDatPicture.

     - **get_lat_lon.py** Parses the text string for latitude and longitude to calculate the decimal degree value from DMS then applies references for N/S and E/W.

-    - **main.py** is the main program that is actually executed.
-This file contains the user variables which the user can change if they do not want to use the default values.

     - **map_it.py**  Is the default mapping routine that is packaged with PyDatPicture

     - **pDP_Setup.py**  Checks to see if you have all the necessary software installed.
 If not it will hopefully help to install whatever isn’t there or point you towards what needs installed.